vibha1019/cses_student/_posts/2024-01-16-Animation.md

             // Draws the current frame of the sprite. dog.draw(ctx);

-            // Updates the `frameX` property to prepare for the next frame in the sprite sheet. dog.update();
+            // Updates the `frameX` and `frameY` properties to prepare for the next frame in the sprite sheet. dog.update();

             // Uses `requestAnimationFrame` to synchronize the animation loop with the display's refresh rate,